mehulagg/gitlab/doc/development/understanding_explain_plans.md

 /chatops run explain SELECT COUNT(*) FROM projects WHERE visibility_level IN (0, 20)
 ```

-Visualising the plan using <https://explain.depesz.com/> is also supported:
+Visualizing the plan using <https://explain.depesz.com/> is also supported:

 ```sql
 /chatops run explain --visual SELECT COUNT(*) FROM projects WHERE visibility_level IN (0, 20)